MrSkee/site/README.md

-# RDSTEMposiumPage
+# River Dell HS STEMposium Page
-A proof of concept for the webpage of the River Dell HS STEMposium (in development)
+This is the repo for the development of the STEMposium site.

+This repo serves only for the development of the site, and will be moved elsewhere once finished.